How to Start an LLC in Mississippi - Complete Guide

 Maintain LLC Records:

-Store formation documents, operating agreements, contracts, and legal/financial documents securely.
+Store formation documents, operating agreement, contracts and legal/financial documents are stored safely.

 Annual Report:

-File online with the Secretary of State by April 15.
+File with the Secretary of State by the 15th of April.
 No fee for domestic LLCs.

 Mississippi LLC FAQs